PeterCamilleri/CX16/quirks/favorites.md

 Abs Indexed, X Indirect |        |        |        |        |&#x2714;|        |        |        |        |        |        |        |        |
 DP & Relative           |&#x2714;|&#x2714;|        |        |        |        |        |        |        |        |        |        |        |

+That's a lot of fringe instructions and the chart looks like the random scatter of a sawed-off shotgun.
+One note is that normally the _jmp_ instruction, like the _jsr_ instruction, would not be on this list.
+However, since it is the only instruction that supports the _Abs Indirect_ and _Abs Indexed, X Indirect_ addressing modes, it earns its place in the fringe.

 ## Inherently Messy

 Finally, the 65C02 even manages to mess things up when there are no addressing